The Sum of All Fears: Themes

 Written under the working title The Field of Camlan, which was based on King Arthur's final battle, The Sum of All Fears explores nuclear fears that humans endured during the Cold War, with Clancy warning that complacency regarding such threats is dangerous.
 Published months after the first Gulf War, Clancy also envisioned a fictional “next great step” toward lasting peace in the Middle East.
 The book was said to be inspired by the 1977 thriller film Black Sunday, which depicts a blimp being used as a weapon to blow up a football stadium during the Super Bowl; the movie was referenced three times.

+A major theme is the limits and uncertainties surrounding information collected by intelligence agencies and the need for policy makers to acknowledge such limits and uncertainties: "There is a difference between not knowing anything and understanding that you don't know."

 The novel also explores the danger of "electing someone who covets power for all the wrong reasons and who is totally inept at managing it", according to Marc Cerasini's essay on the book.
 President Fowler and Elliot were compared to Bill and Hillary Clinton.